MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

 \subsection{Te-based chemical abundances}

-The simultaneous detection of both nebular and auroral lines in the spectrum enables us to perform a detailed study of chemical abundance patterns in this galaxy, employing the `direct', electron temperature (T$_e$) method.
-Throughout this section, unless stated otherwise, we adopt \textsc{pyneb} routines for temperatures and chemical abundances derivation, with atomic data taken as default for all atoms but for O$^{++}$ and He species, for which we adopt data from \cite{palay_improved_2012} and \cite{Porter_He_emiss_2013}, respectively.
-Once the temperature and density of the ionized gas are known, we can derive the relative ionic abundance of two elements comparing the intensity $I(\lambda)$ in the emission lines of each species while taking into account the different temperature- and density-dependence of the volumetric emissivity of the transitions.
+The simultaneous detection of both nebular and auroral lines in the spectrum enables us to perform a detailed study of chemical abundance patterns in this galaxy, employing the "direct" electron temperature (T$_e$) method.
+In fact, once the temperature and density of the ionized gas are known, we can derive the relative ionic abundance of two elements comparing the intensity $I(\lambda)$ in the emission lines of each species while taking into account the different temperature and density dependences of the volumetric emissivity of the transitions.

-For this part of the analysis, we started from the posterior distributions of physical parameters derived in Section~\ref{ssec:te_ne_av}, and used them to derive `dependent' quantities, such as ionic abundances and their uncertainties, by applying the same methodology to all the samples in the chain.
+For this part of the analysis, we start from the posterior distributions of physical parameters derived in Section~\ref{ssec:te_ne_av}, and use them to infer "dependent" quantities, such as ionic abundances and their uncertainties, by applying the same methodology to all samples in the chain.
 When using emission lines not already folded in the original likelihood (such as \NIIL[6584], used to derive N/O), we generated 100 realizations of the flux per MCMC sample from a Gaussian distribution centered on the measured value and with $\sigma$ equal to the observational error, such that the uncertainty on the flux is propagated onto the final derived quantity.
+The final corner plots resulting from this procedure are shown in Appendix~\ref{ssec:appendix_B_abundances}.
+Throughout this section, unless stated otherwise, we adopt \textsc{pyneb} routines for the derivation of temperature and chemical abundances, with atomic data taken as default for all atoms but for O$^{++}$ and He species, for which we adopt data from \cite{palay_improved_2012} and \cite{Porter_He_emiss_2013}, respectively.